TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

     - required_approver
 ```

+Based on your data warehouse, we will walk through instructions live to create a new `tcloud` user with the necessary permissions.
+This user will be used to create, update, and delete tables in your data warehouse.
+You can scope it to a specific database if needed.

 We recommend creating a `.env` file in your root project directory to store your environment variables and verify it is in your `.gitignore` file to prevent it from being committed and exposed in plain text.

 ```text